cinnData/PythonBootcamp/[PY-08] Querying data in Pandas.md

 Name: price, dtype: float64
 ```

+For a  better picture of the bulk of Airbnb we may trim the data.
+For instance, we can plot a histogram for the listings with prices in a reasonable interval.
+See an example below.

 ```
 In [14]: df['price'][df['price'].between(25,175)].plot.hist(figsize=(8,6), color='gray', rwidth=0.94, bins=30);
 ```

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_8.2.png)

+The role of the filter `df['price'].between(25,175)`  is obvious.
+An equivalent condition would be `(df['price'] >= 25) & (df['price'] <= 175)`.
+Note that the method `.between()` includes the two limits of the interval.
+The argument `bin s=30` ensures that the intervals is partitioned in subintervals whose limits are multiples of 5, which makes it more appealing. rices don't change continuously, and hosts prefer prices which are multiples of 10.
+The histogram also shows that 50, 100 and 150 euros are popular prices.

+*Note*.
+The rule for counting the observations in every bin is as follows.
+For an interval of limits $a$ and $b$, the values $x$ such that $a \le x < b$ are counted.
+Except for the last interval, for which the right limit is also included.

 ## Q4.
 Average price per room type